-A sub-control station is that point within the general maintenance organization which fulfils the sub-control responsibilities of the circuit, group, supergroup, etc. assigned to it.
+A sub-control station is a point within the general maintenance organization which fulfils the sub-control responsibilities of the circuit, group, supergroup, etc. digital section, assigned to it.

 2 Appointment of sub-control stations

 The following principles apply to: